fernandoGarcia21/littorina_saxatilis_skerry/Data/README.md

 - **SEQSNPTM008_SGV_VS_GF_out.pdf**:
 - **SEQSNPTM009_TIME VS SPACE_INV.txt**: 	FST estimates for inversions along the space axis (Crab vs Wave in other swedish locations) and time axis (skerry 2021 vs 1992).
 It is used in the space-time correlation analysis.
 - **SEQSNPTM009_TIME VS SPACE_OUT.txt**: 	FST estimates for spatial outliers along the space axis (Crab vs Wave in other swedish locations) and time axis (skerry 2021 vs 1992).
 It is used in the space-time correlation analysis.
-- **shape_parameters**: 	Measures of shape shell parameters from the ShellShaper by Larsson et al (2020) for Crab, skerry and Wave samples.
+- **/shape_parameters/**: 	Measures of shape shell parameters from the ShellShaper by Larsson et al (2020) for Crab, skerry and Wave samples.
 It is used in the estimates of selection based on phenotypes.
 - **SkerryExperiment_Neutral_NOLG12_Swedenfilter.txt**: 	SNP genotypes of Control loci (collinear).
 - **SkerryExperiment_Outliers_NOLG12_Swedenfilter.txt**: 	SNP genotypes of Spatial Outlier loci (collinear).
 - **SkerryRawPhenotoypicData.xlsx**: 	All measurements and observations of quantitative and qualitative traits of Crab, skerry, and Wave individuals from multiple sampling years.
 Shell shape measurements are not in this file.